 Vitamin and minerals are critical to supporting several key functions related to mood disorders, depression included.
 The significance of different nutrients for mental health status has been established, but it’s still being determined whether it’s a cause or effect for poor mental health.

-Different micronutrients are vital for different enzymatic reactions that are responsible for making neurotransmitters (serotonin, dopamine, etc).
+Different micronutrients are vital for different enzymatic reactions that are responsible for making neurotransmitter (serotonin, dopamine, etc).

 It was thought that you couldn’t grow new brain cells, we know differently now.
-Brain-derived neurotrophic factor – BDNF – role in new brain cells.
+Brain-derived neurotrophic factor or BDNF for short, plays a huge role in new brain cells.
 Minerals are essential for the enzymatic activation of this.

 Getting enough zinc in your diet is important since there’s no specific storage system for it.
 A diet low in zinc can manifest as behaviour disturbances, dysphoria, and cognitive impairments.